Understanding Site Conditions and MicroclimatesClick Here for PDF of Understanding Site Conditions and Microclimates

 Always find out and mark where utility lines are located.
 Do not plant trees over buried utility lines or under overhead utility lines.
 Use extreme caution if you are digging near buried utility lines.

-Before you dig, CALL Arizona 811 (aka Blue Stake) to mark buried utility lines between the street and your property line.
+Before you dig, Contact Arizona 811 (formerly known as Blue Stake) to mark buried utility lines between the street and utility meters on your property.
+To mark additional utilities line locations within your property, contact a private utility locating service.

 Simply “Google” your site address and a road map will typically appear.
 Select ‘satellite’ view on the road map to get an aerial photo of your site.
-Zoom in and out with the ‘+ and –” buttonshttps://www.google.com/earth/
+Zoom in and out with the ‘+ and –” buttons.
+Or use more advanced mapping sites, such as the one listed below.https://www.google.com/earth/

 LEAF is under the fiduciary stewardship of the Arizona Community Tree Council, a 501(c)3 non-profit organization.